 Value – Kokkari is not cheap, but clearly they deliver hearty portions of rib sticking food.

 Alternatives – Restaurants similar to Kokkari are few and far between.
-They have a sister restaurant in Palo Alto, Evviva, that is not as beautiful as this restaurant.
+They have a sister restaurant in Palo Alto, Evvia, that is not as beautiful as this restaurant, but serves almost the same food.

 Verdict – Kokkari reinforced its reputation as the Bay Area’s flagship Greek restaurant, with solid food and service.